valory-xyz/open-autonomy/examples/price_estimation/README.md

 ## Deployment to a Cluster

-We use skaffold to orchestrate the deployment of the application to any kubernetes cluster.
+We use scaffold to orchestrate the deployment of the application to any kubernetes cluster.

 In order to interact with skaffold, the local kubectl must be configured to point towards a cluster

-### Required Dependancies
+### Required Dependencies

 - [Skaffold](https://skaffold.dev/docs/install/): Deployment Orchestration
 - [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation): Local Cluster deployment and management.